 In Picturing the Rose, Marica Lane wrote that fairy tales “happen, quite literally, in the country of the mind and the heart.”

-In WonderLit we’re seeing the story as an imaginative space that you can move around in.
-Every fairy tale has an atmosphere and a terrain that is peopled with all kinds of characters who have a myriad of perspectives.
+In WonderLit Fairy Tales, we’re seeing the story as an imaginative space that you can move around in.
+Every fairy tale has an atmosphere and takes us to a place that is peopled with all kinds of characters with many divergent perspectives.

-Looking at a story as a country encourages us to breathe into it and stretch our creative imaginations.
-Everything in a story has a perspective.
-The trees in the forest, the moon in the sky, the water in the stream speak to each of us differently.
-It’s a multi-storied world that gets us writing from perspectives outside our human-centric point of view.
+Looking at a story as a country will encourage you to breathe into it and stretch your poetic imagination.
+You can embody different points of view.
+Everyone has a voice: the trees in the forest, the moon in the sky, the water in the stream.
+We’re in a multi-faceted world that invites us to step outside our narrow, human-centric story.

 Sound like fun?
 It is!